MartinLampel/drlnd_p3_collab-compet/REPORT.md

 The code is written in PyTorch and Python3, executed in Jupyter Notebook

-- Continuous_Control.ipynb	: Training and evaluation of the agent
+- Tennis.ipynb	: Training and evaluation of the agents
 - ddpgagent.py	: An agent that implement the DDPG algorithm
+- magent.py : Implementation of multiple agents for this task.
+Uses the DDPG-agent
 - models.py	: DNN models for the actor and the critic
 - replaybuffer.py : Implementation of experience replay buffer
 - checkpoint.pt : parameters for actor/critic network